-Bluebonnet offers a fellowship opportunity for people with skills in coding and data science volunteer as data analysts for campaigns across the country.
+Bluebonnet offers a fellowship opportunity for people with skills in coding and data science volunteer as data analysts for campaigns + causes across the country.

 Step 1: Apply

-We are seeking students & recent graduates from STEM fields or with significant technical experience.
+We are seeking people from STEM fields or with significant technical experience.
 We will invest the resources into your political data training and in return, we ask for a minimum time commitment of

 5-7 hours per week per campaign team.

-Most importantly, we are seeking applicants who have a strong desire to make a difference in the field of Democratic politics.
+Most importantly, we are seeking applicants who have a strong desire to make a difference in the field of progressive politics.

 Step 2: Train